Learn about college course credit and placement opportunities you can receive with Engineering for US All!

 Point of Contact: Dr. Scott Sell, Associate Dean for Undergraduate Education (scott.sell@slu.edu)

-Cost: No additional cost for credit in ESCI 1709
+Cost: No additional cost for credit in SE 1709

 Other: Students must matriculate at Saint Louis University to earn credits.
 To initiate the process visit Saint Louis University Admission.